5.2 Understanding the Legal System

 Case 2

-A psychiatric patient identified as “C” was locked in a seclusion room after presenting to a hospital with psychosis and continuing bizarre behavior, hallucinations, irrationality, lack of contact with reality, and agitation.
+A client identified as “C” was locked in a seclusion room after presenting to a hospital with psychosis and continuing bizarre behavior, hallucinations, irrationality, lack of contact with reality, and agitation.
 She was in the seclusion room undergoing treatment for over a week when she suffered a grand mal seizure.
 A psychiatrist ordered antipsychotic medication.
 The medication order was not noted by nursing staff until the next day, at which point it was discovered the medication was unavailable at the pharmacy.
-The psychiatrist was not made aware the medication was unavailable, and the patient went without the prescribed medication for three days.
+The psychiatrist was not made aware the medication was unavailable, and the client went without the prescribed medication for three days.
 The nurses also did not notify the psychiatrist during those three days that C was becoming increasingly more agitated and hallucinating.
 On the fourth day, C attempted to leave the unit and told staff she was hearing voices instructing her to harm herself.
 She was returned to seclusion and remained there without being assessed or treated.
 Four hours later, she was found unconscious with her head wedged between the side rail and the mattress.
 She suffered brain damage that left her in a permanent semicomatose state.

 C’s estate brought a lawsuit alleging it was negligent to leave C in a steel bed in a seclusion room without constant observation.
 The jury awarded $3.6 million.
 The hospital appealed, but the appellate court upheld the jury verdict and explained that particular injuries do not need to be foreseen, only the general harm that can occur.
-The court stated, “It is not extraordinary that a psychotic patient who is delusional…might wedge herself between a mattress and side rail in an attempt to hurt herself.”[42]
+The court stated, “It is not extraordinary that a psychotic client who is delusional…might wedge herself between a mattress and side rail in an attempt to hurt herself.”[42]

 Implications for Nurses